Blazar-Security/.github/profile/README.md

 # Hello!
-We are Blazar Systems or BlazarSYS for short, and we develop software
+We are Blazar Security or BlazarSec for short, and we develop security solutions

 # Behind The Company
 - Founder/CEO - [@v1s0or](https://github.com/v1s0or)